-The Senate bill includes a number of provisions and policies different from the House approach.
+The Senate bill includes several provisions and policies different from the House approach.

 Unlike the House bill, the Senate maintains Private Activity Bonds and the New Market Tax Credit.
 It also retains the Historic Preservation Tax Credit, but it cuts the percentage of qualified expenses in half, down to 10 percent from 20 percent.

 Both the House and the Senate bills retain the Low-Income Housing Tax Credit.
 The Senate bill also takes a different approach to housing and local taxes by maintaining the mortgage interest deduction and fully eliminating the deduction for state and local taxes.

 Private Activity Bonds (PABs)

 The Senate bill preserves Private Activity Bonds, which are critical to community investments in community development and are a required component of the 4 percent Low-Income Housing Tax Credit.

 The House bill eliminates Private Activity Bonds.

 Both the House and the Senate bills maintain the existing Low-Income Housing Tax Credit.
 The restoration of Private Activity Bonds in the Senate is important for LIHTC.
 PABs, including multifamily tax-exempt bonds, are estimated to finance more than half of all LIHTC-financed affordable homes annually.

 New Market Tax Credit